Ice-Citron/Ice-Citron/README.md

 My current focus is robot reliability: how to find failures that a good local benchmark can miss.

-> To defeat an enemy, you must know them.
-Not simply their battle tactics, but their history, philosophy, art.

 [sienarindustries.com](https://sienarindustries.com) · [LinkedIn](https://www.linkedin.com/in/shi-hao-ng/) · [Hugging Face](https://huggingface.co/shng2025) · [Email](mailto:shi-hao.ng25@imperial.ac.uk)

 ## Now